-To minimize indirect nerve injury, close postoperative attention to seromas and hematomas is warranted.
+To minimize indirect nerve injury, close attention to postoperative seromas and hematomas is warranted.
 Limiting inflammation and scarring in certain locations with silicone, scar massage, and/or fat grafting may decrease incidence of PMPS.
 Careful positioning and retraction should also be practiced, to reduce risk of stretch and compression injury to nerves.
-To optimize perioperative pain management, breast surgeons and plastic surgeons must collaborate anesthesiologists to help with determine methods to decrease the incidence of PMPS.
+To optimize perioperative pain management, breast surgeons and plastic surgeons must collaborate with anesthesiologists to help determine methods to decrease the incidence of PMPS.